KipCollo/ToolsCorn/DevOps/orchestration/kubernetes/Readme.md

 4. Community-driven: Kubernetes has a large and active community of developers and users, providing invaluable support and resources.
 5. Collaboration: DevOps emphasizes breaking down silos between development and operations teams, encouraging shared responsibilities and improved communication.

+## Kubernetes API

+The Kubernetes API lets you query and manipulate the state of objects in Kubernetes.
+The core of Kubernetes' control plane is the API server and the HTTP API that it exposes.
+Users, the different parts of your cluster, and external components all communicate with one another through the API server.
+The Kubernetes API lets you query and manipulate the state of API objects in Kubernetes (for example: Pods, Namespaces, ConfigMaps, and Events).

+Most operations can be performed through the kubectl command-line interface or other command-line tools, such as kubeadm, which in turn use the API.
+However, you can also access the API directly using REST calls.
+Kubernetes provides a set of client libraries for those looking to write applications using the Kubernetes API.

 ## KUBERNETES architecture

+A Kubernetes cluster consists of a control plane plus a set of worker machines, called nodes, that run containerized applications.
+Every cluster needs at least one worker node in order to run Pods.
+The worker node(s) host the Pods that are the components of the application workload.
+The control plane manages the worker nodes and the Pods in the cluster.
+In production environments, the control plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.
 Kubernetes cluster is an instance of Kubernetes.At the hardware level, a Kubernetes cluster is composed of many node which can be split into two parts:

 1. The (Master node) - Hosts the Kubernetes Control Plane that controls and manages the whole Kubernetes system.